Skip to content

 COBOL is also indexed (regex hot path; the cobol provider is a stub).
 Add --allow-build-scripts proleap to opt into the JVM ProLeap deep-parse.

-The default parse runtime on Node 22 and Node 24 is web-tree-sitter (WASM).
-It has no native ABI dependency, so it works on every supported Node version out of the box.
+The parse runtime is web-tree-sitter (WASM) on Node 20, 22, and 24.
+WASM has no native ABI dependency, so it works on every supported Node version out of the box and npm install -g @opencodehub/cli@latest does zero native builds.

 Four steps, all committed together: